short-pixel-optimizer/enable-media-replace/readme.txt

 * Fix : EMR with ALLOW_UNFILTERED_UPLOADS enabled (and allowed role) will not limit non-allowed uploads.
 * New : Constant EMR_CAPABILITY can define extra user roles to allow and deny replacements
+* New : Replacing an usual image with an SVG file will not just replace all thumbnails by the main file.
+* Tweak: Added Now and Original options to Custom Date for usability.

 = 3.5.0 =